-When your business is looking to expand, you may have questions about Trinidad and Tobago employment law.
+When your company is looking to expand, you may have questions about Trinidad and Tobago employment law.
 The unfamiliar maze of hiring, payroll, benefits, and taxes in a foreign country can seem daunting.
 Globalization Partners can help.

 Table of Contents

 Our global professional employer organization (PEO) services allow you to use our company as your workers’ employer of record.
-When you use our Global Expansion Platform™, we add your local employees to our fully compliant payroll, eliminating the need for you to embark on the cumbersome process of setting up a subsidiary.
+When you use our solution, we add your local employees to our fully compliant payroll, eliminating the need for you to embark on the cumbersome process of setting up a subsidiary.
 We also perform all the functions of a traditional human resources department — we can take care of onboarding, payroll, and negotiating local tax regulations, making your Trinidad and Tobago employment and business operations much more streamlined and successful.

 Trinidad and Tobago, a pair of islands located in the Caribbean off the coast of Venezuela, is famous as a tropical vacation paradise.
-But the idea of opening a business in Trinidad and Tobago is also alluring.
+But the idea of opening a company in Trinidad and Tobago is also alluring.
 Especially if you already have international customers — 56% of small businesses do, and larger corporations are almost certain to as well — expanding abroad can be a lucrative option, especially to a tropical island with lush greenery and brilliant blue waters, where your job satisfaction is likely to be sky-high.

 Trinidad and Tobago’s stable, democratically elected government and educated, English-speaking workforce make it an excellent place to do business.
 The country has a 98.7% literacy rate, and even though compulsory education ends after age 11, more than 94% of primary students go on to secondary school.
 The country also has a well-regulated and reliable financial system suitable for foreign expansion.